f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 &#9758; Interleaved mode requires an odd number of lines because the system recognizes the even and odd frames depending on a odd or even number of lines respectively for the half images

 &#9758; For non interleaved mode all standards are supposed to work for any number of lines.
 You may experiment with any and see if it fits your purpose.
-However it will be easier to obtain good or optimal results in general with the following recommendations:
+However it will be easier to obtain good or optimal results in general with the recommendations in the next table provided the transmitter is set to the same standard.
+Official standards are only 819L (Belgian), PAL625 and PAL525.
+In this case one should stick to their respective number of lines:

 <table>
     <tr>